ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 The Ceedling convention of compiling and linking any C file that corresponds in name to an `#include`d header file does not always work.
-The alternative of `#include`ing a source file directly is ugly and can cause other problems.
+The alternative of `#include`ing a C source file directly is ugly and can cause various build problems with duplicated symbols, etc.

 `TEST_SOURCE_FILE()` is also likely the best method for adding an assembly file to the build of a given test executable — if assembly support is enabled for test builds.

+### `TEST_SOURCE_FILE()` Usage

+The argument for the `TEST_SOURCE_FILE()` build directive macro is a single filename or filepath as a string enclosed in quotation marks.
+Use forward slashes for path separators.
+The filename or filepath must be present within Ceedling’s source file collection.

+To understand your source file collection:

+- See the documentation for project file configuration section [`:paths`](#project-paths-configuration).
+- Dump a listing your project’s source files with the command line task `ceedling files:source`.

+Multiple uses of `TEST_SOURCE_FILE()` are perfectly fine.
+You’ll likely want one per line within your test file.

 ### `TEST_SOURCE_FILE()` Example